petabi/sniffles/README.md

                 - ack: Have every data packet in this flow be followed by an ACK from the server.
 Valid values are true or false.
                   Default is false.
+                - percentage: This only applies for BackgroundTraffic and there should be only one rule of BackgroundTraffic in a rule file or directory.
+                  The percentage indicates percentage of background traffic stream to be created in total traffic stream.
+                - http: Percentage distribution of http application protocols in background traffic stream.
+                - ftp: Percentage distribution of ftp application protocols in background traffic stream.
+                - pop: Percentage distribution of pop application protocols in background traffic stream.
+                - smtp: Percentage distribution of smtp application protocols in background traffic stream.
+                - imap: Percentage distribution of imap application protocols in background traffic stream.
             - `<pkt > </pkt>`:  This directive designates either an individual packet or a series of packets.
 The times feature can be used to have one <pkt> </pkt> directive generate several packets.
 Otherwise, it is